 Fourth, agencies can use public meetings when they conduct a regulatory lookback concerning a specific rule or rules pursuant to a legal mandate or on their own initiative.
-For example, the PBGC held an open meeting in connection with retrospective review of its Reportable Events Rule.
+For example, the PBGC held an open hearing in connection with retrospective review of its Reportable Events Rule.
 An in-person meeting offered a more dynamic environment in which the agency could probe public comments in ways that would be difficult using only a paper hearing such as notice and comment.
 The agency was able to ask participants for examples and evidence to support their comments and concerns.
-PBGC worked hard to get a balanced group of stakeholders to participate in the meeting.
-In addition, it allowed participants to submit material after the meeting and extended the comment period to allow people to respond to each other's comments.
+In addition to publishing a notice in the Federal Register, the PBGC worked hard to get a balanced group of stakeholders to participate in the meeting.
+It also allowed participants to submit material after the meeting and extended the comment period to allow people to respond to each other's comments.
 This offers a good model for fostering a more deliberative process using public meetings.

 Finally, agencies can hold public meetings in connection with designing retrospective review plans, undertaken on their own initiative or in response to a legislative or executive mandate.
 For example, EPA held twenty public meetings and nineteen town halls and listening sessions on specific topics in connection with the plan it developed in response to President Obama's call for agencies to establish retrospective review plans and policies.
-510

-Regardless of how a public meeting is used, it is critical that the agency undertake thoughtful outreach and planning to obtain participation from a broad range of stakeholders, including the beneficiaries of the existing regulations.
-Agencies should also consider whether unaffiliated experts could provide additional useful information in light of the regulation(s) under review, and engage in outreach efforts to secure their participation.
+Regardless of precisely how a public meeting is used, it is critical that the agency undertake thoughtful outreach and planning to obtain balanced participation from a broad range of stakeholders, including the beneficiaries of the existing regulations.
+Agencies should also consider whether unaffiliated experts could provide additional useful information on the regulation(s) under review, and engage in targeted outreach efforts to secure their participation in appropriate circumstances.